 New technologies inspire children to be creative, communicate and learn.
 However, while the internet is a great resource, it is important that children and young people are protected from the risks they may encounter.

-What is E-Safety
+What is Internet Safety

 Pupils have ever increasing access to communication technology both in and out of school.
 As such we feel that it is important to teach the children to use technology safety and respectfully and guide them where to go for help and support if they are concerned about content or contact on the internet or other technologies.

-E-Safety at School
+Internet Safety at School

 Whilst at school your child is protected in many ways.